 The Martha’s Vineyard Lighthouses were needed because the island has a treacherous position for sailors.
 There are tides coming in from Boston and Rhode Island as well as underwater dangers like rocks and shoals.

-Vineyard Haven had been an important port in New England for hundreds of years dating from 1634.
 Martha’s Vineyard became even more important as a center for the whaling industry in the 18th century.

 Down Island Lighthouses